Private Internet Access Review 2026: A Solid, Affordable Service

 • PIA logs policy: No logs

-PIA VPN has a strict no-logs policy and is headquartered in Colorado, United States.
-PIA doesn’t collect or store your data, including your internet protocol (IP) address, browsing history, DNS queries, bandwidth consumption, VPN session timestamps, or connection logs.
+Private Internet Access has a strict no-logs policy and is headquartered in Colorado, United States.
+It doesn’t collect or store your data, including your internet protocol (IP) address, browsing history, DNS queries, bandwidth consumption, VPN session timestamps, or connection logs.

 In general, PIA doesn’t store any data about your VPN usage or what you do while using its VPN.
 PIA’s no-logs policy has been tested multiple times in court without PIA releasing any relevant information.
 This is because PIA doesn’t track or store user information and has nothing to give, as outlined in its transparency reports.

-PIA also had an independent audit done of its no-logs policy in June 2022 by Deloitte.
+PIA also had its no-logs policy independently audited in April 2024 by Deloitte.[1]
 The report confirmed PIA’s no-logs policy because Deloitte couldn’t find any trace of user activity on PIA’s servers.

 PIA uses RAM-only servers, which means data is frequently deleted and difficult to steal.
 And so far, the U.S. government hasn’t been able to force PIA to violate its no-logs policy.
-This is because of U.S. consumer protection laws, according to PIA.
+According to PIA, this is due to U.S. consumer protection laws.

-But even though it hasn’t happened yet, that doesn’t mean PIA can’t eventually be forced to breach its own policies.
-The main fact pointing to this possibility is that Private Internet Access is U.S.-based.
-And the U.S. is part of the Five Eyes, Nine Eyes, and 14 Eyes Alliances, which are global networks involved in mass surveillance, including within their own countries.
+Although it hasn’t happened yet, that doesn’t mean PIA can’t eventually be forced to breach its own policies.
+Private Internet Access is U.S.-based and the U.S. is part of the Five Eyes alliance, which is a global intelligence alliance involved in mass surveillance, including within their own countries.

 PIA has done an excellent job so far with its privacy initiatives, and we hope it continues to do an excellent job.
 But being located in a country that’s part of a global surveillance network might not be the best thing for maintaining user privacy.

-Note that Private Internet Access was acquired by Kape Technologies in 2019.
-Kape Technologies owns other VPNs, including ExpressVPN, CyberGhost, and ZenMate VPN.
+Private Internet Access was acquired by Kape Technologies in 2019.
+Kape Technologies owns other VPNs, including ExpressVPN and CyberGhost VPN.
 All VPNs under the Kape brand are believed to run independently of each other.
-Learn more in our ExpressVPN review.

 PIA VPN provides a kill switch feature located in the Privacy section of the app settings.
 A VPN kill switch is designed to prevent data leaks from happening if your secure connection is interrupted.